Javascipt/node-youtube/README.md

-Cutting youtube videos, or making snapshots and GIFs out of them.
+Youtube to snapshots and GIFs.
 ================================================================

 Have you ever dreamt of creating a gif out of a youtube video ?
 Then you are in the right place